The Importance of Health and Fitness as We Get Older

 3. Nibble healthy snacks throughout the day, to avoid feeling famished.
 Healthy snacking throughout the day can be a wonderful habit to regulate your metabolism, without either feeling too hungry or overdoing it at mealtimes: Enjoy small portions when you sit down to eat, but keep your body fueled all day long with healthy snacks, like nuts and fruits.
 Use water to hydrate, as well as to take the edge off hunger between meals.
 You may notice a drop in weight after implementing this habit, along with positive changes in your complexion.

 4. Make a point of taking a walk every single day.
 Getting fresh air, seeing the neighborhood and getting the blood flowing are absolute necessities as you age.
 Start the day with a quick, refreshing walk or end it with a languid, lazy stroll.

-5. Incorporate a reasonable exercise routine into your weekly schedule.
+5. Incorporate a reasonable exercise such as a Pilates for seniors class or low impact workout routine into your weekly schedule.
 Depending on your current physical condition, a moderate, consistent workout routine may be in order, to help you achieve the most out of life as you get on in years.
 Ask your doctor about jogging, swimming or playing tennis a few times each week, or whether you’d benefit more from a strict workout at a gym.
 Whatever is best for you, make a point of doing it, and enjoying it.

 6. Maintain a positive outlook.
 Science has proven that your perception of situations can change them, primarily meaning if you believe this is going to be a great day; it will be.
 Apply that philosophy to everything in life and you will feel happier and in turn, be healthier.
 Depression is all too common as people age; it significantly impacts both physical and mental health.